-- 1. All sanitary sewers, including leads, less than 36-inch diameter shall be air tested by the Contractor.
+All sanitary sewers, including leads, less than 36-inch diameter shall be air tested by the Contractor.
 All sanitary sewers 36-inch diameter or greater shall be infiltration or exfiltration tested by the Contractor.
+Infiltration testing is appropriate where the groundwater is two feet above the top of the pipe.
+Below that level, exfiltration testing should be conducted.

-The PSAA will decide whether infiltration or exfiltration testing is performed based upon the existing ground water conditions. - 2.
-All sewers, except 4-inch and 6-inch leads, shall be television inspected by the Contractor.
+- 2. All sewers, except 4-inch and 6-inch leads, shall be television inspected by the Contractor.
 All PVC sanitary sewer mains shall be deflection tested. - 3.
 All sewers must successfully complete each test, in order (deflection testing, air or infiltration/exfiltration testing, television inspection), before the next test is performed. - 4.
 The Contractor shall furnish all labor, equipment and materials necessary for testing.
 Only after all tests have been successfully completed and acknowledged by the PSAA in writing, may the sewer be placed in service.